dubrie/public/books.md

 - Three and Out by John U. Bacon :thumbsup:
 - Startup Life by Brad Feld, Amy Batchelor :thumbsup:
 - The Wisdom of Crowds by James Surowiecki
+- The Beckham Experiment by Grant Wahl :thumbsup:
 - The Tipping Point by Malcolm Gladwell :thumbsup:
+- Into Thin Air by Jon Krakauer :thumbsup:
 - REWORK by Jason Fried, David Heinemeier Hansson :thumbsup:
 - The Art Of The Start by Guy Kawasaki
 - The Design Of Everyday Things by Donald A. Norman